EthanDenny/resume/index.md

 - Helped care for and teach groups of ~10-20 children
 - Educational aspects of the camps focused on coding, animation, simple CAD design, and basic filmmaking

-### St. John's Convention Centre (Mar 2022 - Dec 2022)

-- Was a member of concessions staff at the Mary Brown’s Centre
-- Responsible for food preparation and sales at a variety of events, including sports, competitions, and concerts

 ### MUNSU (Jan 2022 - Apr 2022)

-- Served as the First Year Representative for the Memorial University Student's Union
+- Served as the First Year Representative for the Memorial University Students' Union
 - Attended biweekly board meetings
 - Brought the concerns of my constituency to the board, especially regarding COVID-19